jiwon-seattle/TypingGame/README.md

 * Jack: Jest testing, HTML construction, traffic light animation
 * Jiwon: API utilization, visual interactive keyboard

-  Team members contributed beyond their areas of responsibility.
+  All team members contributed beyond their areas of responsibility.
 The areas listed above outline the largest contributors in each part of the project.

 ## Specs